Reconfiguration of Connected Graph Partitions: Connectedness

-\begin{lemma} Let $G$ be a connected graph with $n$ vertices and let $k\in \mathbb{N}$.
-Then every contractible $k$-district map can be taken into pseudo-canonical form by a sequence of $O(kn)$ switches. \end{lemma} \begin{proof} \textbf{Algorithm Outline.} Let $\Pi$ be a contractible $k$-district map.
-Algorithm \ref{algo:1conn} (below) transforms $\Pi$ into pseudo-canonical form in three phases; refer to Figure~\ref{fig:elbows}.
+\begin{lemma} Let $G$ be a connected graph with $n$ vertices and let $1\leq k\le n$.
+Every \contractible\ $k$-district map can be taken into pseudo-canonical form by a sequence of $O(kn)$ switches. \end{lemma} \begin{proof} Let $\Pi$ be a \contractible\ $k$-district map.
+Algorithm~\ref{algo:1conn} (below) transforms $\Pi$ into pseudo-canonical form in three phases; refer to Figure~\ref{fig:elbows}.
 Each phase processes all blocks in $B(G)$ in DFS order of the block tree $T$.
 Phase~1 eliminates elbows.
-Phase~2 contracts leaf districts such that they are each confined to their leaf blocks.
-Phase~3 contracts all nonleaf districts to singletons (or possibly turns some non-leaf districts into leaf districts).
+Phase~2 \contract s leaf districts such that they are each confined to their leaf blocks.
+Phase~3 \contract s all nonleaf districts to singletons (or possibly turns some nonleaf districts into leaf districts).
 We continue with the details.

+In lines 3 and 7, Algorithm~\ref{algo:1conn} \contract s $\down(W)$ and $W\cap V_i$, resp., into a singleton $\{c\}$.
+We describe these subroutines here.
+In both cases, we invoke Lemma~\ref{lem:con2} for a district map $\Pi'$ on a subgraph $G'$ of $G$; where $\Pi'$ is the restriction of $\Pi$ to $G'$.
+In the first case, $G'$ is induced by $c$ and its descendants.
+Note that $\down(W)$ is a district in $\Pi'$, and it is \contractible\ by Lemma~\ref{lem:con2} since $\down(W)$ is an elbow in $G$ and contains no leaf districts.
+In the second case, $G'$ is obtained from $G$ by deleting all descendants of $c$.
+Now $W\cap V_i$ is a district in $\Pi'$ since $V_i$ is a leaf district in $\Pi$, $W$ is the highest nonleaf block (in DFS order) that intersects $V_i$, and $V_i$ does not contain elbows by invariant (I1) below.
+By Lemma~\ref{lem:con2}, $W\cap V_i$ is \contractible\ as it lies in a single block $W$.
+In both cases, Lemma~\ref{lem:con2} yields a sequence of switches that \contract\ $\down(W)$ and $W\cap V_i$, resp., to $\{c\}$.

+In lines 13 and 16, Algorithm~\ref{algo:1conn} \contract s a district $V_i$ with $c'\in V_i$ to $\{c'\}$.
+In both cases, $V_i$ is shrinkable to $c'$ by Lemma~\ref{lem:con2}, and the proof of Lemma~\ref{lem:con2} provides an algorithm that successively switches vertices in $V_i\setminus \{c'\}$ to other districts arbitrarily.
+However, this process might introduce a new elbow.
+Here, we specify a particular a sequence of switches to ensure that no new elbows are created.
+While $V_i$ is not a singleton, identify a noncut-vertex $v$ of $V_i$ adjacent to a vertex $w$ in a nonleaf district $V_j$.
+(For example, see Figure~\ref{fig:phase3}(c)-(d) where $W_1$ has the role of $W'$.)
+If no such vertex exists, choose $v$ adjacent to a vertex $w$ in a leaf district $V_j$ that intersects the leftmost grandchild block of $W'$.
+(For example, see Figure~\ref{fig:phase3}(e)-(f) where $W_1$ has the role of $W'$.)
+Let $u$ be a neighbor of $v$ in $V_i$, and apply \sw$(u,v,w)$.

+\textbf{Analysis of Algorithm~2.} Note that maximal elbows are pairwise disjoint, and every block intersects at most one maximal elbow (by the definition of $\down(W)$).